Bowel cancer screening

 Bowel cancer screening can also detect polyps.
 These are not cancers, but may develop into cancers over time.
 They can easily be removed, reducing the risk of bowel cancer developing.

-The NHS Bowel Cancer Screening Programme in Lincolnshire offers screening every two years to all men and women aged 56 to 74.
+The NHS Bowel Cancer Screening Programme in Lincolnshire offers screening every two years to all men and women registered with a GP and aged 50 to 74.
 People over 74 can request a screening kit by calling the free phone helpline 0800 707 6060.

 How the programme works